sparkflows/sparkflows-docs/docs/tutorials/data-engineering/remove-special-characters.rst

 To Remove Any Special character in Data
 ------------

-``FindAndReplaceUsingRegex`` processor finds and replaces the special characters with empty spaces in the columns.
+``FindAndReplaceUsingRegex`` Processor finds and replaces the special characters with empty spaces in the columns.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^